Equity Accounting Definition

 - Facilitates tracking: By having to understand the income or profits that are derived from the associate/affiliates or the subsidiary, the business can track such income accordingly by having to segregate or bifurcate such source of income into the various heads

 - Provides the necessary bifurcation: By having to adopt the method of equity accounting, a firm can easily bifurcate and attribute the income to various other subheads or even subsidiaries which it happens to hold.
-The firm can now easily segregate the income which can be owed to profits/income that is earned by the target or the subsidiary of which it happens to hold a certain stake in.
+The firm can now easily segregate the income which can be owed to profits/income that is earned by the target or the subsidiary company of which it happens to hold a certain stake in.

 - Facilitates attribution: The Company can now give a clear cut view to all its stakeholders be it investors, shareholders, creditors, customers.
 Government etc with regard to the profit that it attributes to its own and also the profits that tend to be derived from the subsidiaries.
 Such an attempt by the company will help it go on to develop a certain amount of attribution practices with regard to the income/profit it can generate from its holdings